 22 Unique Ideas for a Powered Up Healthy Morning Routine

-If you’ve ever looked up how to create a morning routine, you may have been disappointed to find that they were ALL the EXACT SAME!
+If you’ve ever looked up how to create a morning routine, you may have been disappointed to find that they were ALL EXACTLY THE SAME!

 Here's a refreshing new take on what a productive morning routine could look like, one that’s instead full of unique but also scientifically-based suggestions, perfect for REALLY making a difference in how you start your day.